“I have your back”

 So that is why you are charged with DWI twice.

-Not too long ago we had a client come in, and she was charged with VTL 1192(3), but there was a breathalyzer test of .07%.
+I once had a client come in, charged with VTL 1192(3), but there was a breathalyzer test of .07%.
 In other words, the police officer who could have charged her with the non-criminal offense of DWAI (Driving While Ability Impaired)... the same police officer who said he would "help her out" if she just took the breathalyzer test... that police officer overcharged her.
 Police officers aren't all bad people, but remember that they are not your friends, and they are not there to help you when you are suspected of committing a crime.
 Their job is to make arrests.

 If you are charged with DWI in Rochester, Geneseo, Batavia or the surrounding areas, feel free to call P. Adam Militello, Esq., at (585) 485-0025 for a free telephone consultation.